MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 ### Provide an optional list of benchmark accounts (business accounts only)

 Add a list of your business customers and accounts that you want to use as benchmarks.
-You will be able to see additional details for these benchmark accounts (in the model results screen) including their churn score and most influential features that impacted their churn prediction.
+You'll get [details for these benchmark accounts](#review-a-prediction-status-and-results) including their churn score and most influential features that impacted their churn prediction.

 1. Select **+ Add customers**.